 Although this buying guide focuses on gloves, it's a good idea to have a good pair of gloves during a Tough Mudder Race as well.
 The right gloves will protect your hands from calluses and other damage, and also give you the additional traction that you'll defifinitely want and need to climb ropes and negotiate other obstacles.

 Other Factors to Consider

-When you are trying out shoes you should consider your gate and running style.
+When you are trying out shoes you should consider your gait and running style.
 This will determine the amount of cushioning you will need and the type of shoe you would need, like a stabilizing shoe for instance.
-Current and past injuries, is another factor that also will add to determining the style of shoe that is right for you.
+Current and past injuries is another factor that also will add to determining the style of shoe that is right for you.
 Lastly, you will want to look at how much room you need in a shoe.
 As you run, your feet will swell and expand so you want to take that into consideration when choosing shoe size.
 Ultimately, pick a shoe that fits and feels right and meets your technical needs.

 Frequently Asked Questions

 A Tough Mudder is a 10-mile obstacle course designed to test your physical and mental strength.
 It is a team challenge with your choice of a half which is the 5-mile equivalent or the 10-mile Tough Mudder.